eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-If the Ankaios Agents receives a Control Interface request from a Workload and the request is denied, the Ankaios Agent shall send an error response the corresponding Workloads input pipe.
+If the Ankaios Agent receives a Control Interface request from a Workload and the request is denied, the Ankaios Agent shall send an error response to the corresponding Workloads input pipe.

 Tags:
 - AgentManager